Jasily/Jasily/README.md

 ### when use `throw new ArgumentNullException();`

-1. NEVER throw NullReferenceException.
+1. before raise any NullReferenceException.
-1. before create new object or complex value.
+1. before create any object.
-1. all path safely.
+1. for make all path safety.

 e.g.1: